 If your child meets IRC’s Early Start criteria please visit our Intake section for assessment and application details.

 The assessment process for an individual to qualify for Inland Regional Center (IRC) services is called Intake.
 During this process, Inland Regional Center will gather social, psychological, and medical information to determine eligibility.

 The Intake process varies slightly depending on the age of the applicant.
 In this section, you will find Intake information for applicants over age 3, as well as Early Start Intake information for infants/toddlers younger than 36 months.

-A phone call to IRC’s Intake Team is the first step in applying for services.
-During this phone call, an IRC Intake Coordinator will ask a few questions and explain the Intake process.
-If appropriate, the Coordinator will then mail the applicant an Intake packet containing an application, consent forms, and additional information about eligibility and Regional Center processes.
-An electronic Intake packet is currently in development and is expected to be complete later this year.
+Requesting an Intake Application is the first step in applying for services.
+An applicant can do so by either completing an online questionnaire or by calling our Intake Department.
+If appropriate, the applicant will receive an Intake packet containing an application, consent forms, and additional information about eligibility and Regional Center processes.

 San Bernardino County Intake – 909.890.3053

 Step 2: Application

 Once the applicant receives the Intake packet, they should fill out the application and sign the consent forms and return them via mail, fax or email.
 The application helps IRC establish eligibility, so it is important that it is filled out completely, with the best and most current information available.
 Sections in the application include:

 - Applicant (and family) information